deargosep/deargosep/README.md

 My skills:

-1 year of React
+1.5 year of React

 MERN

 Frontend:
-🔵React, React Hooks, Recoil, redux
+🔵React, Hooks, Recoil, redux

 Backend:
-🟣PHP, MySQL,
-Node.js, MongoDB,
-Firebase, API, Flask
+🟣PHP, MySQL, Node.js, MongoDB, Firebase, API, Flask

 📱Mobile:
 React Native

-Git
+Also you can see my pet projects written on Python or Flutter.
+I am interested in using AI models, interacting with IoT.
+I have some experience of using OpenAI and ready-to-use GPT3 models.